lantins/resque-retry/README.md

 ```
 key: m = minutes, h = hours

-              no delay, 1m, 10m,   1h,    3h,    6h
+                    0s, 1m, 10m,   1h,    3h,    6h
 @backoff_strategy = [0, 60, 600, 3600, 10800, 21600]
 @retry_delay_multiplicand_min = 1.0
 @retry_delay_multiplicand_max = 1.0
 ```

 The first delay will be 0 seconds, the 2nd will be 60 seconds, etc...
 Again, tweak to your own needs.

 The number of retries is equal to the size of the `backoff_strategy` array, unless you set `retry_limit` yourself.

 The delay values will be multiplied by a random `Float` value between `retry_delay_multiplicand_min` and `retry_delay_multiplicand_max` (both have a